 The scale of this rapidly developing healthcare market in China is reflected in the statements by the Vice chairman of China Insurance Regulatory Commission (CIRC) who forecasts health service industry revenue of Rmb8tn in 2020 and senior care industry revenue of Rmb10tn in 2030.

 The Australian healthcare sector, by comparison, is estimated to be approximately Rmb 0.82tn (AUD 160bn ) growing to Rmb 1.23tn (AUD242 bn) by 2020.

 About Traditional Therapy Clinics Ltd

-TTC is an ASX listed company employing more than 730 staff across 27 of the 33 administrative divisions in China.
+TTC is an ASX listed company employing around 1,000 staff across 27 of the 33 administrative divisions in China.
 More information is available at www.ttcltd.